 So find someone amazing and pair program with them.
 With the right mentor, you’ll be well on your way to achieving your coding goals.

 Even as a senior developer, I look up to engineers with more experience.
 I ask them to review my code, pick it apart, and tell me about any flaws.
 Programming is all about the art of learning because there’s always so much to learn.
 Learning how to learn in the most effective way possible is an incredibly important skill to develop.

 Coding mentorship is more than just getting help with your error messages.
 It’s about having someone who can help you level up and take your coding skills to the next level.

 Ready to pair up with an awesome mentor and take your skills to the next level?
-Take the first step and apply to our free 2-week Software Engineer Intro Course.
+Take the first step and apply to our free Software Engineer Intro Course.